Investing in start-ups and small

 a website that is run by a licensed intermediary.

-From 29 September 2017, you will be able check ASIC Connect's Professional Registers to
+Check ASIC Connect's Professional Registers to

 see if the website operator has an AFS licence that allows it to